Home » Health & Safety Channel » Concussion Signs Requiring Immediate Hospitalization

 While most sport-related concussions are mild, the potential always exists for a more serious, life-threatening head injury, such as an epidural hematoma (bleeding between the skull and the brain).

-An athlete must go to a hospital if he:
+An athlete must go to a hospital emergency room if he or she:

 • Is very drowsy or can't be awakened (woken up)